jason137/gads_26/lec07/regzn.md

 penalizes** the model for adding complexity.
 The way it does this depends on our definition of complexity.

-Suppose for simplicity we're using a linear regression model (though the discussion holds for other models as well).
-In this case we have *Y = β0 + β1 x1 + ... + βn xn + ε*, where in a minor change of notation *β0* plays the role that *α* played before.
+Suppose for simplicity we're using a linear regression model with *y = Σ βX* (though the discussion holds for other models as well).

 ## norms